oceanprotocol/docs/developers/ocean-cli/install.md

 ### Private Key Configuration

-The CLI tool necessitates the configuration of the account's private key.
+The CLI tool requires the configuration of the account's private key.
 This private key serves as the means by which the CLI tool establishes a connection to the associated wallet.
 It plays a crucial role in authenticating and authorizing operations performed by the tool.

 ```bash
 export MNEMONIC="XXXX"